-Eyewear products importers should hire a third-party lab-testing company for product compliance tests before mass import, which is the only way to confirm the compliance of the products.
+Eyewear importers should hire a third-party lab-testing company for product compliance tests before mass import, which is often the only way to confirm the compliance of the products.

 Most of the eyewear manufacturers in China and Southeast Asia are not able to provide the California Proposition 65 Lab test reports.
 We suggest you importers choose internationally-recognized lab-testing companies such as SGS, QIMA, Bureau Veritas, or similar companies.